Eradication of suffering: Animal welfare

-Reducing animal suffering through biotechnology
+Farmed and research animals

-In 2009, Adam Shriver suggested replacing animals in factory farming with genetically engineered animals with a reduced or absent capacity to suffer and feel pain.
-Shriver and McConnachie argued that people who wish to improve animal welfare should support gene editing in addition to plant-based diets and cultured meat.
+In 2009, Adam Shriver suggested replacing animals in factory farming with genetically engineered animals who have a reduced or absent capacity to suffer and feel pain.
+Shriver and Emilie McConnachie later argued that people who wish to improve animal welfare should support gene editing alongside plant-based diets and cultured meat.

-Katrien Devolder and Matthias Eggel proposed gene editing research animals to remove pain and suffering.
-This would be an intermediate step towards eventually stopping all experimentation on animals and adopting alternatives.
+Katrien Devolder and Matthias Eggel proposed gene editing research animals to remove pain and suffering, as an intermediate step towards ending animal experimentation and adopting alternatives.